KogulB/KogulBCENG317Project/README.md

 After getting all the components hooking up the Rpi 3 to the senseor took around 3 hours.
 Toughest part of putting it together was figuring out where each part goes and how to connect it using a breadboard.
 I used a diagram from google to find out where each connector goes on the pcf8591 and also a diagram of Rpi 3 pin layout to figure where each connection is established.

 After figuring out the connection I spent about two hours creating the connection [diagram](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/PCF8591PCBLayout/BreadBoardLayout.PNG).
-This diagram gave me a version of a PCB Diagram.
-I spent another 5 hours designing and moving around the PCB diagram by adding Vias to it and making sure the connections dont overlap.
+This diagram gave me a version of a PCB.
+I spent another 5 hours designing and moving around the PCB diagram by adding Vias to it and making sure the connections didnt overlap.
+At the end this is how the PCB should look like([PCB](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/PCF8591PCBLayout/PCF8591PCB.PNG)).

 This is a picture of the finished [PCB](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/PCF8591PCBLayout/PCBBoardSoldered.jpg) attached to my Rpi 3.